Yuri010/yuri010.github.io/devices.md

  - 32GB Storage (eMMC 5.1)

 ### Tablet
-This is my first mobile device and Android device, like- ever.\
+This is my first mobile and Android device, like- ever.\
 It is an Asus Zenpad S 8.0 (Z580CA / P01MA), it is an absolute beast in terms of multimedia (Display quality and audio), and can also run games pretty decent (Think of PUBG Mobile at 60fps locked on high settings).

 **OS**: It came with Android 5 stock, which got 1 major update to Android 6.0.1 and then left support.\